- monitoring the physical, psychological and social well-being of the mother throughout the childbearing cycle

 Adopted by the International Confederation of Midwives 19 July 2005

-A midwife is a person who, having been regularly admitted to a midwifery educational programme, duly recognised in the country in which it is located, has successfully completed the prescribed course of studies in midwifery and has acquired the requisite qualifications to be registered and/or legally licensed to practice midwifery.
+A midwife is a person who, having been regularly admitted to a midwifery educational program, duly recognized in the country in which it is located, has successfully completed the prescribed course of studies in midwifery and has acquired the requisite qualifications to be registered and/or legally licensed to practice midwifery.

 A midwife may practice in any setting including in the home, the community, hospitals, clinics or health units.